Minor League Baseball Diversity Initiative

 WOMEN IN BASEBALL

 Since 2008, Minor League BaseballTM has hosted an annual event at the Baseball Winter Meetings to provide information and networking opportunities for women employed by Minor League BaseballTM and Major League Baseball clubs and leagues.
 Women have chosen a professional career in the game of baseball and this event has been designed to allow those women executives to interact and obtain guidance on career development and enhance professional skills through a series of discussions.
 Each attendee has the opportunity to share ideas and discuss working in baseball with other women currently in the industry.
-For those interested in networking and finding out more about how this event can benefit you both personally and professionally, please contact Heather Raburn at hraburn@MiLB.com, or (727) 456-1777.
+For those interested in networking and finding out more about how this event can benefit you both personally and professionally, contact Mary Marandi at MMarandi@MiLB.com or (727) 456-1780.

 To read an article from the New York Times about 2009's event, click here.